caroline-168/ProactMP/readme.md

   registry:

-    address: zookeeper://xxxxx:2181    # change xxxx to your ip
+    address: zookeeper://xxxxx:2181    # change xxxxx to your ip

 server: